coq/coq/dev/ci/docker/README.md

 ## Overall Docker Setup for Coq's CI.

-This directory provides Docker images to be used by Coq's CI.
-The images do support Docker autobuild on `hub.docker.com` and Gitlab's private registry.
+This directory provides the Docker image used by Coq's CI.
+The image supports Docker autobuild on `hub.docker.com` and Gitlab's private registry.

 The Gitlab CI will build a Docker image unless the CI environment variable